1904 Edmonton municipal election

 The 1904 municipal election was held December 12, 1904 for the purpose of electing a mayor and eight aldermen to sit on the Edmonton City Council, as well as five public school trustees and five separate school trustees.
 It was Edmonton's first election as a city, and the first in which there were eight aldermanic positions instead of six.
 Because of this new composition of city council, all aldermanic positions were elected instead of only half as had been the case in previous elections and would again be the case in subsequent elections.
 Accordingly, even though Edmund Grierson, Charles May, and Joseph Henri Picard had been elected to two-year terms in the 1903 election, their terms were truncated.
 May and Picard decided to stand for re-election, while Grierson did not.

-In order to re-establish staggered aldermanic terms, the top four finishers were elected to two-year terms while the next four were elected to one-year terms.
+In order to re-establish staggered aldermanic terms, the top four finishers were elected to two-year terms ending in December 1906, while the next four were elected to one-year terms that ended in December 1905.